 Where is the content advertised (e.g. Facebook, LinkedIn, Xing, etc.)?
 Who writes the captions and posts the content?

 2. Define meeting goals and send out an agenda

 The editorial meeting should serve to determine topics of future content that correspond to the findings of the performance analysis of past content.
-Against this background, previously generated and collected ideas are discussed and evaluated.
+Against this background, previously generated and collected ideas as well as questions from customers are discussed and evaluated.
 The content calendar determines when which content items are published, which results in deadlines for the following elements:

 - Obtaining or providing the necessary input for the publication